bradleyjkemp/memviz/README.md

   </tr>
 </table>

-`memmap` takes a pointer to an arbitrary data structure and generates an easy to understand graph.
+`memviz` takes a pointer to an arbitrary data structure and generates an easy to understand graph.

-Simply pass in your data structure like so: ```memmap.Map(out, &data)``` and then pipe the output into graphviz.
+Simply pass in your data structure like so: ```memviz.Map(out, &data)``` and then pipe the output into graphviz.